MatteoCe/vgpm_nsi/README.md

 	bash -i main.sh 8day		# change the argument to "month" if monthly data are required

+Two tsv files will be obtained at the end of the analyses, one including latitude, longitude and the NSI for each year at each point (final.tab) and another including only the average NSI for the entire years range (b_isnpp.tab).

+## Example

 The image below was obtained by running the scripts on 8day data from 2009 to 2011 and choosing the following geographic bounding box:

 | region | minlon | maxlon | minlat | maxlat |